braver/programmingfonts/blog.md

 "Input takes its aesthetic cues from monospaced fonts and pixel fonts designed for consoles and screens, but casts off the technical limitations that constrained them."
 [...](http://input.fontbureau.com)

 With this font Font Bureau has created a complete type system for programming.
 As demonstrated in the [interactive preview](http://input.fontbureau.com/preview/) it comes with a wide range of styles, sizes, weights and even a whole host of Open Type features.
+This means you can even choose between a dot or a slash in your zero.
 If you like you can even opt for proportional instead of monospace.

 By **David Jonathan Ross** (2014)
 *License: SIL OFL*
 http://input.fontbureau.com

+#sans #professional #2014 #free #programming #fonts #typography

 <h1>Lekton</h1>